SPatrickStevens/SCCMdocs/sccm/core/clients/manage/setup-cloud-management-gateway.md

 ## Step 7: Configure roles for cloud management gateway traffic

 The final step in setting up cloud management gateway is to configure the site system roles to accept cloud management gateway traffic.
-For Tech Preview 1606, only the management point, distribution point, and software update point roles are supported for cloud management gateway.
+Currently, only the management point, distribution point, and software update point roles are supported for cloud management gateway.
 You must configure each role separately.

 1. In the Configuration Manager console, go to **Administration** > **Site Configuration** > **Servers and Site System Roles**.